-Highlight inWhen activated, all MicroStation elements utilized in computations are highlighted.
+When activated, all MicroStation elements utilized in computations are highlighted.

-- Compute Commences the computation process. - Job Number GEOPAK Coordinate geometry database (GPK) file wherein the specified chain is stored. - Chain Requires a minimum of one chain, which must be stored in the specified job number. - Select When selected, the Chain Selector dialog box appears, wherein the user can select the desired chain. - Range Left and right offset limits (in master units) from the chain where the quantities will be computed.
-Any specified item located outside of the limits is not included in the report - Phase Quantities can be separated into various phases, as a means to group various pay items.
+Compute Commences the computation process.

+Job Number GEOPAK Coordinate geometry database (GPK) file wherein the specified chain is stored.

+Chain Requires a minimum of one chain, which must be stored in the specified job number.

+Select When selected, the Chain Selector dialog box appears, wherein the user can select the desired chain.

+Range Left and right offset limits (in master units) from the chain where the quantities will be computed.
+Any specified item located outside of the limits is not included in the report various pay items.
 Default phases include: Design, Preliminary, and Final.
-Note the user can add new phases, but must be aware of naming limitations of downstream applications (i.e., Transport links in Quantities Manager.) - Run The user may also runs as a method of grouping various quantities and / or pay items.
+Note the user can add new phases, but must be aware of naming limitations of downstream applications (i.e., Transport links in Quantities Manager.)